A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Introduction

+We provide methods for damages estimation based on probability/risk where this is practical (\S\ref{lb:Risk_of_single_year_damages}), both because policy makers need to be able to make judgements of how much risk they are willing to accept, and because actuaries, engineers, and urban planners need such methods.

 In addition to new estimation methods and insights into policy, we attempt to educate climate scientists and climate economists about how each views climate.
 These views are quite different, and need to become congruent.
-We recommend reading the \href{https://doi.org/10.48550/arXiv.2601.06085}{companion article (CMP:)} to aid full comprehension of our OPTiMEM system.
+We recommend reading the \href{https://doi.org/10.48550/arXiv.2601.06085}{companion article (CMP:)} to fully understand our OPTiMEM system.